techsoft3d/hc-caas-api/README.md

 ```

 ### SCS Viewing with Buffer
-You can also access SCS files and other generated files with a call to `getFileByType` with the itemid of the model.
+You can also access SCS files and other generated files with a call to `getFileByType` with the storageID of the model.
 In production you would do this in your server application.
 This buffer can then be send to the webviewer client.
 In this example we are using express to serve the buffer to the client.

 Server:
 ```